Our Positions

 Quality of life

-PRO/CPRO supports the expansion of protected classes in housing to include LGBTQ persons.
+GTR + PRO/CPRO supports the expansion of protected classes in housing to include LGBTQ persons.
 While this topic is gaining traction at the Federal and State government levels, we urge local governments to act in their stead and provide this common sense protection from discrimination to members of our community.
-At the same time, PRO/CPRO opposes “lawful source of income” as a protected class.
+At the same time, GTR + PRO/CPRO opposes “lawful source of income” as a protected class.
 Many sources of income are considered lawful but could be concerning to a property owner qualifying a tenant.
 Examples of lawful income that often do not qualify range from employment or sales bonuses to winnings from gambling.
 Forced acceptance of sources of income is an undue burden that could force property owner to rent to tenants that otherwise should now qualify.

 Miscellaneous